 Phone: +64 7 332 5782 Gordon or Liz

 This weekly market features locally grown produce and speciality foods all served up from handcrafted wooden barrows (also made locally).
 Look too for the mini 'Children's Stall', a place where children can sow the seeds of future entrepreneurship with their own wares.
 How cool is that

 Where: City Focus, intersection of Tutanekai & Hinemoa Sts

-The Arts Village Market is purely an arts and craft market.
-It features crafters and artists selling unique NZ handmade products with no parallel importers allowed.
+The Sulphur City Arts 'n' Crafts Market features crafters and artists selling unique NZ handmade products with no parallel importers allowed.

 Oddest stall I've seen?
 The Coffin Club.
 Yep, you read right.
 Somebody from the University of the Third Age, a club for retired and semi-retired locals, came up with the idea of people making their own coffins.

 The materials are cheap compared to traditional coffins.
 For the most part it's about personalisation.
 One I saw had the owner's name on it.
 She had also painted flowers and greenery all over finishing off with a lovely poem.